 Are dentures my only option for dealing with a lost tooth?

 No. Dental crowns can be used in conjunction with titanium posts to create dental implants, which are the most stable form of restoration after tooth loss.
-The post helps to hold the crown in place, and to nourish your jaw the way a natural tooth root does.
+The post helps to hold the crown in place and to nourish your jaw the way a natural tooth root does.
 Dental crowns can also be used as an integral part of a dental bridge, which is another popular form of completing a smile after tooth loss.

 Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from and all surrounding communities.
-To schedule a consultation, call our office today at 847-234-0517.